JeremyAnsel/xwa_hooks/xwa_hook_weapon_rate/zip/readme.txt

 # mesh filter

 To enable or disable the fire mesh filter set the "EnableFireMeshFilter" setting.
 It is enabled by default.

+# warheads reload in hangar

+Suppose that the mission is "[MissionDir]\[Mission].tie".
+To limit the warheads reloading for a flightgroup, create a file named "[MissionDir]\[Mission]_WarheadTypeCount.txt" or create a section named "[WarheadTypeCount]" in "[MissionDir]\[Mission].ini".
+The format is
+WarheadTypeCount_fg_#_## = value
+The value is the warheads count.
+To not limit the reloading, set the value to -1.
+For example if the value is 10 then the ship can reload up to 10 warheads.
+Replace # with the flightgroup index.
+Replace ## with the warhead type.
+The warhead type is one of these values:
+- SpaceBombs
+- HeavyRockets
+- Missiles
+- ProtonTorpedos
+- AdvancedMissiles
+- AdvancedTorpedos
+- MagPulse
+- IonPulse
+- AdvancedMagPulse
+- ClusterBombs

 *** Credits ***